technekes/omniauth-connexio/README.md

 end
 ```

-In any Rack app you can add the Tumblr strategy like so:
+In any Rack app you can add the Connexio strategy like so:

 ```ruby
 use OmniAuth::Builder do